eshimab/eshimab.github.io/notesite/docs/infaqs.md

 1. Where the Lasers pass through the Sample Stream.
 2. Laser Chamber Components
     1. Left: Laser Ingress
-        1. Lasers enter the chamber after being directed using the Laser Stages (top of instrument, to left of Laser Chamber)
+        1. Lasers enter the chamber from the Laser Intake Paths, after being directed using the Laser Stages (top of instrument, to left of Laser Chamber)
     2. Rear: Side-Scatter (SSC) and Fluorescence detector lens
         1. This lens is fixed and cannot be moved with a Stage.
     3. Right: Forward Scatter (FSC) Detector Lens